sahahn/BPt/docs/search_types.rst

 sampler
     Type of random sampling.
 Either,

-    - "Halton" : A low quality sampling method when the dimension is high
+    - 'Halton' : A low quality sampling method when the dimension is high
-    - "Hammersley" : Hammersley sampling
+    - 'Hammersley' : Hammersley sampling
-    - "LHS" : Latin Hypercube Sampling
+    - 'LHS' : Latin Hypercube Sampling

-    (default = "Halton")
+    (default = 'Halton')

 scrambled
     Adds scrambling to the search